davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v005 creates non-duplication and weighting
 * AdditionalCoding_v005 runs optimal holds and game summary statistics for the non-duplicated and weighted hands
 * DataCamp_Insights_v001 captures Module 3 notes from "Data Manipulation with xts and zoo"
+* DataCamp_Insights_v001 captures Module 4 notes from "Data Manipulation with xts and zoo"